wilsonzlin/minify-html/README.md

 ### Tags

 Tag names are case sensitive.
-For example, this means that `P` won't be recognised as a content element
+For example, this means that `P` won't be recognised as a content element, `bR` won't be considered as a void tag, and `Script` won't be parsed as JavaScript.

 ### Entities